amanjotgill23/adoptapawnl/website.demo/README.md

 4. Added header and footer to all website pages.

 5. Added form to Contact Us page with labels and inputs for Name, Email, Phone number, Subject, Message.
-Also added a Submit button (currently without functionality).
+Also added a Submit button.
 Added some styling to the form and its elements.

-6. Updated the Adoption Info page with a table containing links to 3 Newfoundland shelters.
-Some styling added to the table and rows.
-Will be adding basic information regarding each shelter and more styling in the next commit.
+6. Added basic information and website links for 3 Newfoundland shelters to the Adoption Info page.
+Styling added to the table and rows.

+7. Added javascript code for "Submit" button on Contact Us page to show an alert containing the user's name once all required information is entered in the form.
+Checks in place in html and javascript code for null values in required fields.